-We will eat healthy, fresh, traditional Chilean meals throughout the trip, and will travel with our own cook.
+We will eat healthy, fresh, traditional Chilean meals throughout the trip.
 Breakfasts will include selections of bread, meat, cheese, cereals, yogurt, etc. Lunches will generally be picnic-style – sandwiches, fruit, nuts, etc – and dinners will feature fresh, hearty ingredients.
 We will also enjoy several traditional Chilean barbeques.
 Though the Patagonian diet is quite meat-heavy, vegetarians and vegans can easily be accommodated.
-An important thing to note is that Chileans eat dinner very late – expect meal times of 8pm and beyond!

 What sort of vehicles will we be traveling in?